-Matthey to compete in NAIA Men's Golf National Championship
+Corey Matthey qualified for the NAIA Men’s Golf National Championship as a freshman.

 Corey Matthey, a freshman from Sergeant Bluff, Iowa, will compete in the 2017 NAIA Men’s Golf National Championship that will take place Tuesday to Friday, May 16-19, at TPC Deere Run in Silvis, Ill.